Rwb3n/Salesforce_Literacy_Tracker_Demo/README.md

 Built for **non-profit organizations**—modeled after children’s literacy programs like **Bookmark Reading**—the Literacy Tracker enables staff, volunteers, and managers to track reading sessions, student progress, and programme health with clarity and precision.

-> 🎯 **Core Goal:** Deliver a fully native, scalable CRM solution using only Flows, standard objects, and configuration—maximizing maintainability and transparency.
+> 🎯 **Core Goal:** Deliver a fully native, scalable CRM solution using only Flows, maximizing maintainability and transparency.

 ⚠️ **Documentation is not final.** Features are being actively refined, but the system is stable enough for demonstration and evaluation.